mustpax/sortmybox/Readme.md

-# [Sortbox][sortbox]
+# [SortMyBox][sortbox]

 Like e-mail filters, for your Dropbox.

-Sortbox is a magic folder in your Dropbox that moves files saved to it to their correct location based on sorting rules that *you* create.
+SortMyBox is a magic folder in your Dropbox that moves files saved to it to their correct location based on sorting rules that *you* create.

 [sortbox]: http://www.sortmybox.com

-## How to use Sortbox
+## How to use SortMyBox

-1. Log in to Sortbox at http://www.sortmybox.com
+1. Log in to SortMyBox at http://www.sortmybox.com
-2. Save files in to the <code>Sortbox</code> folder inside your Dropbox folder.
+2. Save files in to the <code>SortMyBox</code> folder inside your Dropbox folder.
 3. Watch your files get moved magically.

 ## Credits